Programming Games

 end

-We can also use the function table.insert.
+We can also use the function add.
 The first argument is the table, the second argument is the value we want to store inside that table.
+This adds a new value onto the end of the table.

 --Each value is separated by a comma, just like with parameters and arguments